NEFSC/READ-SSB-Lee-project-templates/README.md

-# Sample code for extracting data from oracle using stata
+### Sample code for extracting data from oracle using stata

 do "/${extraction_code}/extract_from_sole.do"

 should extract a table from sole.

-# Other Sample code for  stata
-I've included some other code to get data into stata, including getting data from St. Louis Federal Reserve.
-I've also left some bits of code that assemble and process data.

-Also, take a look here: https://github.com/cameronspeir/NOAA-Foreign-Fishery-Trade-Data-API to get data from the NOAA Foreign fishery trade .

-# Sample code for extracting data from oracle using R.
+# R and ODBC
 Code to extract data from oracle using R is here:

 ```
-/R_code/data_extraction_processing/extraction/r_oracle_connection.R
+/R_code/data_extraction_processing/extraction/rodbc_extraction.R
 ```
-Before using it, you should
+To extract data:

 1. Rename /R_code/project_logistics/R_code/R_credentials_sample.R to R_credentials.R.
-1. Fill in your id, password, server names, hosts, and ports
+1. Fill in your id and password
 1. Change the first line of  /R_code/project_logistics/R_code/R_paths_libraries_setup.R to point to your project directory.
 Source .
-1. Make the same change to /R_code/data_extraction_processing/extraction/r_oracle_connection.R.
+1. Make the same change to /R_code/data_extraction_processing/extraction/rodbc_extraction.R.
 Source.